Yaba Blay

-Dr. Yaba Blay is a Ghanaian-American professor, scholar-activist, public speaker, cultural worker, and consultant.
+Yaba Blay is a Ghanaian-American professor, scholar-activist, public speaker, cultural worker, and consultant.
 She is originally from Ghana, West Africa, and was raised in New Orleans, Louisiana, United States.
-Her scholarship, work, and practice centers on the lived experiences of Black women and girls, with a particular focus on identity politics and beauty practices.
-Lauded by O Magazine for her social media activism, she has launched several viral campaigns, including Locks of Love, #PrettyPeriod, and #ProfessionalBlackGirl, in her multi-platform digital community.
+Her scholarship, work, and practice center on the lived experiences of Black women and girls, with a particular focus on identity politics and beauty practices.
+A social media activist, she has launched several viral campaigns, including Locs of Love, #PrettyPeriod, and #ProfessionalBlackGirl, in her multi-platform digital community.

-In 2012, Dr. Blay served as a producer on CNN's television documentary, “Who is Black in America?".
-She has since been named one of today's leading Black voices by ‘The Root 100’, and Essence Magazine's ‘Woke 100.’
-She has appeared on Good Morning America, CNN, BET, MSNBC, BBC, and NPR.
-Her work has also been featured in The New York Times, EBONY, Essence, Fast Company, The Philadelphia Inquirer, ColorLines, and The Root, to name a few.
+In 2012, Blay served as a producer on CNN's television documentary, "Who is Black in America?".
+She has since been named one of today's leading Black voices by 'The Root 100', and Essence Magazine's 'Woke 100.'
+She has appeared on Good Morning America, CNN, BET, MSNBC, BBC, and NPR and her work has been featured in The New York Times, EBONY, Essence, Fast Company, The Philadelphia Inquirer, ColorLines, and The Root.
 Her commentary is featured in A Changing America: 1968 and Beyond, a permanent installation exhibited in the National Museum of African American History and Culture.

-Blay is the author of the award-winning One Drop: Shifting the Lens on Race.
+She is also the author of the award-winning One Drop: Shifting the Lens on Race.

 Education

 Blay was born and raised in New Orleans, US, where her Ghanaian parents had relocated.
-She received her B.A. in psychology (cum laude) from Salisbury State University, M.Ed. in counseling psychology from the University of New Orleans, and M.A. and Ph.D. in African American studies from Temple University with a Graduate Certificate in women's studies.
-The former Dan Blue Endowed Chair in Political Science at North Carolina Central University, she has also taught on the faculties of Lehigh University, Lafayette College, and Drexel University, where she served as the director of the Africana Studies program.
+She received her B.A. in psychology (cum laude) from Salisbury State University, her M.Ed. in counseling psychology from the University of New Orleans, and her M.A. and Ph.D. in African American studies with a Graduate Certificate in women's studies from Temple University.
+She has also taught on the faculties of Lehigh University, Lafayette College, and Drexel University, where she served as the director of the Africana Studies program, and was the former Dan Blue Endowed Chair in Political Science at North Carolina Central University.